Glock 17 vs Springfield Echelon: Veteran vs Rookie

 At this point, you have to ask yourself.
 Do you want to go with what’s already very proven, modular, and easy to accessorize, but stay stuck somewhat in the past?
 Or would you move forward with a platform that’s stepped a bit into the future?
 That’s the question you have to ask yourself.
 Let us know below which gun you’d prefer.

-For now, I am saying the Glock 17 is the winner.
-However, time will tell if the Echelon pulls ahead as the aftermarket builds and years of in the field testing is done.
+Two years ago, I said the Glock 17 won, but now, I’m not sure.
+If you were to ask me what gn I prefer I’m going to pick the Echelon.
 Don’t forget to check out our best 9mm pistols article to see more of our favorite handguns and jump over to our complete Glock 17 review to learn even more about today’s winner.

 Glock 17 Gen 5 MOS